Asbestos is the commercial name given to a group of fibrous hydrated silicates that occur naturally in rock formations throughout the world.

 Types of Asbestos

-Major mineralogical classification divides asbestos into two groups; the Amphibole group which includes actinolite, amosite, crocidolite, tremolite, anthophyllite and the Serpentine group which includes the most abundant and safe variety of asbestos by far, known as Chrysotile.
-Chrysotile (white) asbestos constitutes 100% of the world production and commercial use of asbestos.
+Major mineralogical classification divides asbestos into two groups; the Amphibole group which includes actinolite, amosite, crocidolite, tremolite, anthophyllite and the Serpentine group.
 Amphibole varieties are no longer produced in the world

 Why is asbestos used?